 1. Customer Experience

 In healthcare, timing and data quality are crucial.
 Inaccurate data sharing can lead to adverse consequences.
-Yet, system integrations and data integrity management allow doctors and patients to collaborate more closely and effectively.
+Yet, Healthcare crm systems integrations and data integrity management allow doctors and patients to collaborate more closely and effectively.

 2. Wearable Devices